arstrel/ticket-store/README.md

 # ticket-store

-Ticket store made with microservices and typescript
+Ticket store using Typescript and microservices architecture.

 ## Services